nigelrowser/stock-analysis/README.md

 ![](VBA_Challenge_2018.png)
 2018Data

-The results show that in 2017 the solar sector had a better performance overview.
+The results show that in 2017 the solar sector had a better performance overall.
 In 2018, only two companies posted positive results for the entire year.